lucasgmf/scara-server/README.md

 Open the Jupyter notebook to explore the mathematical models and simulations of the robot's kinematics.

 Tip: To run the notebook, make sure you have Python and Jupyter installed.
 Or run the notebook directly in [Google Colab](https://colab.google/).

+# SCARA Robot Schematic
+The electrical schematic of the SCARA robot is included in this repository.

+Files included:
+1. `schematic/scara_robot.json`
+   - This is the EasyEDA project file.
+   - You can open it directly in [EasyEDA](https://easyeda.com) to view, edit, or export the schematic.

+2. `schematic/scara_robot.pdf`
+   - A static PDF version of the schematic for easy reference or printing.